 Individuals, not government create jobs.
 Jobs are the critical ingredient which determine our standard of living.
 Government can play an important part in facilitating job creating.
 However, government’s role must be limited and remain so.

 Necessary public goods and services are very few.
-They include:
+They include: · A functional, accessible and predictable legal system

 · A system to ensure the accuracy of weights and measures